Chris Goulding: National team career

 As a youth, Goulding represented Australia in under-18s, under-19s and under-20s, including playing at the 2007 FIBA Under-19 World Championship in Serbia.
 In 2014, he played for the Australian Boomers at the FIBA World Cup in Spain.
 He went on to play for the Boomers at the 2015 FIBA Oceania Championship and the 2016 Rio Olympics.
 In 2018, he won a gold medal with the Boomers at the Commonwealth Games, and in 2019, he competed at the FIBA World Cup in China.

 In February 2021, Goulding was named in the Boomers' Olympic squad.
 He helped Australia win the bronze medal.

 In November 2024, Goulding joined the Boomers for the 2025 FIBA Asia Cup qualifiers.

 Personal life

 Goulding is the son of Steve and Christine.
-He is married to wife Molly.
 His father played and coached at North Launceston Football Club, and was inducted into the AFL Tasmania Hall of Fame in 2008.
 Due to his father being English, Goulding holds a British passport.

+Goulding is married to wife Molly.
+The couple have two children as of 2024.